pschaeflein/BlogArticles/Intro to JSON/article.md

 {
   "name": "Parker",
-  "comment": "Great mascot but gets a bit prickly at times", "comment": "Models for \"Parker's Place\" online apparel shop" }
+  "comment": "Great mascot but gets a bit prickly at times", "comment": "Check out \"Parker's Place\" online apparel shop" }
 ~~~

 ## Tools

-There are a lot of web sites out there that will format and validate your JSON; recently I've been using [this one](https://jsonformatter.org/), which does both.
-(NOTE: Be careful never to paste personal or confidential data into these web sites!)
+There are a lot of web sites out there that will format and validate your JSON; [this one](https://jsonformatter.org/) does both.

+> NOTE: Remember to remove any personal or confidential data before using online JSON tools!

 ## Schema support

-It's often helpful to enforce some structure to your JSON, requiring that certain name/value pairs are included with certain value types, etc. That's the role of [JSON Schema]().
+It's often helpful to impose some structure on your JSON, specifying which name/value pairs are required and what value types they should contain.
+That's the role of [JSON Schema]().
 This allows validating the JSON and offering features such as intellisense.

 A JSON Schema describes a specific JSON structure.
 For example, all animal mascots need to have a `name` and zero or more nicknames with an optional value for `quills`, such as: